vsdp/vsdp-bundle/_pages/linear_programming.md

 {% endhighlight %}

-To create a VSDP object of the linear program data above, we call the VSDP class constructor and do not suppress the output.
+To create a VSDP object of the linear program data above, we call the VSDP class constructor and do not suppress the output by a semicolon `;`.

 {% highlight matlab %}
 obj = vsdp (A, b, c, K)